nanoporetech/ont-output-specifications/docs/minknow/batching.md

 Batching
 ========

-Output from ONT products can be batched in various ways, depending on the software used to generate the files.
+Output from Oxford Nanopore Technologies products can be batched in various ways, depending on the software used to generate the files.

-MinKNOW Configuration
+MinKNOW configuration
 ---------------------

 ### UI